Milleshaug Farm

 New farmhouse

-The farmhouse that stands today is built, replacing the one that burned in 1856.
+The farmhouse that stands today is built, replacing the 1723 house that stood north of the current location.

 1923